loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 -------|-------|-----------
 http.maxConnections|1|Maximum number of HTTP connections to keep in the pool http.connectionKeepAliveMs|120000|A duration of time in milliseconds which the connection can be safely kept idle for later reuse.
-This value should not be greater than `server.http-idle-timeout` in your Loki config http.httpThreads|1|Number of threads to use for sending HTTP requests
+This value should not be greater than `server.http-idle-timeout` in your Loki config

 ### Switching to Protobuf format